liechtym/deep-humor-recognition-project/README.md

 The code written to generate the results for this project (besides some of the data pre-processing code) is available in the Jupyter Notebook [project_code.ipynb](project_code.ipynb).

-In this project we use a wide variety of neural network approaches to learning humor from Yelp data.
+In this project we used a wide variety of neural network approaches to learning humor from Yelp data.
 Approaches include feedforward neural networks, bidirectional LSTMS, bidirectional GRUs, and convolutional neural networks (CNNs).